qleet/user-docs/docs/index.md

-# QleetOS
+# Threeport

-QleetOS is an application orchestration platform.
+Threeport is an application orchestration platform.
 It is powered by distributed, application-centric control plane that manages the following in response to app requirements: